Table of contents

 Experiment 5.2: /dev/tcp

 In this experiment, we’d like to explore the /dev/tcp pseudo file.
-Much like /proc, Linux provides use with a pseudo file under /dev/tcp that allows you to set up a TCP connection to a remote machine, and then redirect your standard input, output, and error to that TCP connection.
+Much like /proc, Linux provides us with a pseudo file under /dev/tcp that allows you to set up a TCP connection to a remote machine, and then redirect your standard input, output, and error to that TCP connection.

 Let’s exploit this fact to implement netcat without actually having netcat available for us.
-Grab two terminal windows, one running on the server container, and another running on the client container.
+Grab two terminal windows, one running on the server container and another running on the client container.

 On the server, start a netcat server using: